snowplow-archive/snowplow.github.com/_posts/2014-07-xx-snowplow-0.9.6-released-with-configurable-enrichments.md

 <h2><a name="bug-fixes">1.
 Important bug fixes for 0.9.5</a></h2>

-We have identified several bugs in our new shredding functionality released in 0.9.5 a fortnight ago.
+We have identified several bugs in our new shredding functionality released in 0.9.5 a fortnight ago, now fixed in 0.9.6.
 These are:

-* xxx
+* Trailing empty fields in an enriched event TSV row would cause shredding for that row to fail with a "Line does not match Snowplow enriched event" error.
+Now fixed ([#921] [921])
-* xxx
+* The StorageLoader now knows to look in Amazon's eu-west-1 region for the `snowplow-hosted-assets` S3 bucket, regardless of which region the user has specified for their own JSON Path files ([#895] [895])
-* We fixed the contract on the `partition_by_run` function in EmrEtlRunner ([#894][894]).
+* We fixed the contract on the `partition_by_run` function in EmrEtlRunner ([#894] [894]).
 This bug was causing issues if `:continue_on_unexpected_error:` was set to `false` with the `:errors:` buckets empty

 <h2><a name="new-format">2.
 New format for enrichment configuration</a></h2>

 The new version of Snowplow supports three configurable enrichments: the `anon_ip` enrichment, the `ip_lookups` enrichment, and the `referer_parser` enrichment.
-Each of these can be configured using a [self-describing JSON][self-describing-json].
+Each of these can be configured using a [self-describing JSON] [self-describing-json].
 The enrichment configuration JSONs follow a common pattern:

 {
     "schema": "iglu:self-describing JSON schema for the enrichment",